Upper Canada Rebellion: Political structure of Upper Canada

 Many of the grievances which underlay the Rebellion involved the provisions of the Constitutional Act of 1791, which had created Upper Canada's political framework.

 The Family Compact dominated the government of Upper Canada and the financial and religious institutions associated with it.
 They were the leading members of the administration: executive councillors, legislative councillors, senior officials and some members of the judiciary.
 Their administrative roles were intimately tied to their business activities.
 For example, William Allan "was an executive councillor, a legislative councillor, President of the Toronto and Lake Huron Railroad, Governor of the British American Fire and Life Assurance Company and President of the Board of Trade."
 Members of the Family Compact utilized their official positions for monetary gain, especially through corporations such as the Bank of Upper Canada, and the two land companies (the Clergy Corporation and the Canada Company) that between them controlled two-sevenths of the land in the province.
 Lacking the minimum capital needed to found the bank, the corporate leaders persuaded the government to subscribe for a quarter of its shares.
 During the 1830s, a third of the bank's board were Legislative or Executive Councillors, and the remainder all magistrates.
 Despite repeated attempts, the elected Legislature – which had chartered the bank – could not obtain details on the bank's workings.
-Mackenzie saw the bank as a prop of the Government and demanded farmers withdraw the money they had deposited in the bank and public confidence in the bank decreased.
+Politician and former journalist William Lyon Mackenzie saw the bank as a prop of the Government and demanded farmers withdraw the money they had deposited in the bank and public confidence in the bank decreased.